oleganza/CoreBitcoin/README.md

-# CoreEthereum
+# EthCore
 --------------
-CoreEthereum is a fork of [CoreBitcoin](https://github.com/oleganza/CoreBitcoin), without many Bitcoin-specific features.
+EthCore is a fork of [CoreBitcoin](https://github.com/oleganza/CoreBitcoin), without many Bitcoin-specific features.
+Formerly CoreEthereum.

-CoreEthereum provides a trim subset of OpenSSL that can build from source.
+EthCore provides a trim subset of OpenSSL that can build from source.